venemr/personal_blog/src/pages/2020-11-08-post-six/index.md

 ### Use Case 3: Generate a Filtered Bootstrap Table Based on User Selection

-In Use Case 3, the goal is to generate a filtered report which only returns the result for a specific manufacturer based on the user selection, and the process will involve 4 steps:
+In Use Case 3, the goal is to generate a filtered report which only returns the result for a specific manufacturer based on the user selection, and the process will involve 5 steps:
-1. Get the user selected manufacturer name from the HTML page;
+1. Get the user selected manufacturer name from the HTML page based on a user click;
 2. Send the user selected manufacturer name to the backend;
-3. Run custom query in database to return the desired output in JSON object;
+3. Run a custom query in database to return the filtered output and store the result in JSON object;
-4. Send back the JSON object from backend to frontend
+4. Send back the JSON object from backend to frontend;
+5. Present the JSON object in a Bootstrap Table

-Initially I had no clue of how to handle this situation, until I found the magic function AJAX and it completely blows my mind. #:bowtie:
+Initially I had no clue of how to handle this situation because it sounds very complicated, until I found the magic function AJAX and it completely blows my mind. #:bowtie:

 * <h4>report.js</h4>
-<p>In Javascript, use "on change" function to capture the selected manufacturer name and return it as a dictionary; then use AJAX function to post the JSON string object to the backend -- if succeeded, return the JSON object from the backend to the frontend, and present the returned object in a bootstrap table. </p>
+<p>In JavaScript, use "on change" function to capture the selected manufacturer name and return it as a dictionary; then use AJAX function to post the JSON string object to the backend -- if succeeded, return the JSON object from the backend to the frontend, and present the returned object in a Bootstrap table. </p>
-<p>It is worth mentioning we use "load" method to ensure that the bootstrap table is reloaded each time with a new selection, and the old rows from the previous bootstrap table result will be removed.</p>
+<p>It is worth mentioning to use "load" method to ensure that the Bootstrap table is reloaded each time with a new user selection, and the old rows from the previous Bootstrap table will be removed.</p>

 ```javascript
 //hide table 2, view detail button, table 3 by default